lwhiteley/magnet-to-torrent/README.md

 # magnet-to-torrent
-convert a magnet link to a torrent download link
+convert a magnet uri to a torrent download link

 ### Install